 e.
 Any proposal for a project to develop a previously disclosed innovation which is either (i) subject to an unexpired obligation under a university contract, (ii) already licensed or optioned to a company at the time of application for a LIFT2 Grant, or (iii) sponsored by or affiliated with any commercial entity, are not eligible and will not be considered.

 f.
-Faculty innovators may submit only one application for a LIFT2 Grant in each award cycle.
+LSU innovators may submit only one application for a LIFT2 Grant in each award cycle.

 3. AWARD DESCRIPTION

 In this Round 3 of the LSU LIFT2 Fund, a maximum of $500,000 will be available to support proof-of-concept activities to further prepare innovations for commercialization.
 There is no guarantee of either the amount of funding available or the number of awards in future grant cycles.
 Grants will be awarded in amounts up to $50,000, although projects requesting $25,000-$30,000 are strongly encouraged.